-The C. G. Jung Institute of New York is pleased to announce a new program designed to prepare potential Institute students for application to their psychoanalytic training program.
+The C. G. Jung Institute of New York is pleased to announce that it has begun a new program designed to prepare potential Institute students for application to their psychoanalytic training program.

-If you are interested in applying for the Introduction to Jungian Clinical Process, please contact Laurie Schapira by email at firstname.lastname@example.org for pre-approval to enroll.
+If you are interested in applying to the Introduction to Jungian Clinical Process, please contact Laurie Schapira by email at firstname.lastname@example.org for pre-approval to enroll.
 Space is limited.
-Please apply by August 15.
+Please apply by July 15.